alexandrebarachant/muse-lsl/README.md

 The original code was modified and extended to allow streaming and recording of two or more muses, simultaniously.

+## Installation

+Install this repository as a pip package with

+    pip3 install .

+or just install the dependencies using:

+    pip3 install -r requirements.txt

+If you *did not* install the repo as a pip package, you need to replace `muselsl` with `python3 -m muselsl` in all following examples.

 ## Hardware Setup

 We tested different hardware setups for multiple streams.
 The most reliable setup, which allowed streaming of all datastreams from two muses was the following:

 - Two Muses
-- Two Laptops (We used a Macbook with `BLED112 dongle` and a linux machine with integraded bluetooth.)
+- Two Laptops (We used a Macbook with `BLED112 dongle` and a linux machine with integrated bluetooth.)
-- Wireless (or wired) Network with peer to peer trafic allowed (HPI network might not work, we made a hotspot using an anrdoid phone)
+- Wireless (or wired) network with peer to peer traffic allowed (HPI network might not work, we made a hotspot using an anrdoid phone)

 One of the laptops acts as a *stream source*, while the other *records* its own stream and the stream from the stream source, which is sent over the network.

-### Stream Source
+## Stream Source

 The stream source is started before the recorder and must run until after the recorder has stopped.
 If the stream source crashes it should be restarted, the recorder can recover only if the stream source is restarted, otherwise the recorder will